 Experimenting and Optimizing with the Email Content

 Experimenting and optimizing with the email content.
-Once you have identified the customer segment that you want to target, the next monumental task in front of the direct marketing folks is to grab the attention of the audience and keep it on the message that you want to convey.
-The composition of the email, starting with the subject line, the images in the body, the language in the text all can be tweaked to create the right effect.
+Once you have identified the customer segment you want to target, the next monumental task for the direct marketing folks is to grab the audience's attention and keep it on the message you want to convey.
+The composition of the email, starting with the subject line, the images in the body, and the language in the text, can all be tweaked to create the right effect.
 In this role, you actually act like a movie director.

-Just like a movie director uses the light, sound, background score, action scenes, the photographic angles, the expressions of the actors to create the right mood and setting for the story that he wants to tell, you need to harness all the skills that you have to engage the receiver.
+Just like a movie director uses light, sound, background score, action scenes, photographic angles, and actors' expressions to create the right mood and setting for the story he wants to tell, you need to harness all your skills to engage the receiver.

-Today, the email marketing industry is exploring the impact of the design by using multiple different versions of the email content optimization.
+Today, the email marketing industry is exploring the impact of design through multiple versions of email content optimization.
 Matching the right content with the right segment of receivers does magic in improving the response rates of the email campaign.
-With email, the ability to try different combinations of the creative and monitoring the responses is quite inexpensive and instant, so we can experiment to find the effective email combination that works for a segment of receivers.
+With email, the ability to try different combinations of the creative and monitor responses is relatively inexpensive and instantaneous, so we can experiment to find the effective combination that works for a segment of recipients.

 Subject Line Testing and Analysis in Email Content

-Generally, subject line testing is the first thing that can be tried with a significant impact.
+Generally, subject line testing is the first thing to try, with a significant impact.
 Some of the questions that one can try to answer by testing are:

 The objective here is to improve the open-to-sent metric.
 The more catchy the subject line, the more likely the receiver is to open your email.
-This is usually used with great effect by crime thriller writers—“S*x, Lies and Money” they say will always improve ratings.
+This is usually used with significant effect by crime thriller writers—“Sex, Lies and Money,” they say, will constantly improve ratings.
 Perhaps, there is something to a catchy heading.
 Our objective is to measure the improvement in the open-to-sent rate.
-So, let us say that you have created a set of four segments of customers, whom you are going to send the same email.
+Let us say you have created a set of four customer segments to whom you will send the same email.
 Look at some of the following headlines used by Amazon, WSJ.com, Bloomberg, etc.:

 “Camera, Photo & Video Lightning Deals”